 - Talking tins

 - Visual support materials

+- PECs symbols

 - Now & Next boards

 - Visual timetables

 - Visual support materials

 - SALT support

+- Makaton

+- Auditory aids and monitors

-SENSORY AND PHYSICAL Strategies for supporting learners who have sensory and/or physical issues:
+SENSORY AND PHYSICAL

+Strategies for supporting learners who have sensory and/or physical issues:

-- Adult Support: All adults who work with these children will nurture a positive, supportive, trusting relationship with them and they will be available for support during the lesson.
-Learners can be given a particular role in the lesson to keep them engaged and promote active participation. - Strategies for scaffolding learning: Providing Sensory Aids Using ear defenders can help reduce auditory distractions, allowing learners to engage in lessons with greater confidence and focus. - Enhancing Hands-On Learning For learners with hearing impairments, offering opportunities for direct physical interaction with science resources ensures they can actively participate and understand concepts through tactile experiences. - Adapting the Learning Environment Creating a structured and accessible classroom setup with visual cues, clear instructions, and assistive tools can support learners with sensory or physical needs in navigating and engaging with their lessons effectively. - Learning Environment: consideration is given to the size of the group and the fact that learners may benefit from smaller groups or individual groups.
-Consideration is given to the lighting in the room if learners would benefit from reduced glare on interactive whiteboards and computer screens. - Pre-teach: pupils with auditory sensitivity may find science overwhelming at times so will be given necessary preparation prior to the lesson. - Sensory breaks: Planned and unplanned sensory breaks will be used and there will be a breakout space available throughout the lesson to be accessed when necessary - Pre-warning of change: Individuals will be alerted to any changes that will be made to the seating plan or organisation of the lesson will be shared with the child beforehand through a social script/the use of visuals/at the start of the day or day/s before. - Cues: Children could use a 'help card' if they feel that they need support within the classroom.
+- ✓ Adult Support: All adults who work with these children will nurture a positive, supportive, trusting relationship with the them and the will be available for support during the lesson.
+Learners can be given a particular role in the lesson to keep them engaged and promote active participation. - ✓ Strategies for scaffolding learning: Ear defenders can enable learners to partake in lessons with more confidence.
+If learners cannot hear, opportunity can be provided for physical contact with DT resources. - Learning Environment: consideration is given to the size of the group and the fact that learners may benefit from smaller groups or individual groups.
+Consideration is given to the lighting in the room if learners would benefit from reduced glare on interactive whiteboards and computer screens. - Pre-teach: pupils with auditory sensitivity may find DT overwhelming at times so will be given necessary preparation prior to the lesson. - Sensory breaks: Planned and unplanned sensory breaks will be used and there will be a breakout space available throughout the lesson to be accessed when necessary - Pre-warning of change: Individuals will be alerted to any changes that will be made to the seating plan or organisation of the lesson will be shared with the child beforehand through a social script/the use of visuals/at the start of the day or day/s before. - Cues: Children could use a 'help card' if they feel that they need support within the classroom. - Differentiation: Learning will be adapted so that it is accessible to the child and broken down in manageable steps. - Time: extra time will be given for the child to process new information and instructions with the support of visual cues. - TIS approach followed.